bioinfocz/scdrake/README.md

 ## Vignettes and other readings

-See <https://bioinfocz.github.io/scdrake> for a documentation website where links to vignettes below become real :-)
+See <https://bioinfocz.github.io/scdrake> for a documentation website of the latest stable version (1.5.1) where links to vignettes below become real :-)

+See <https://bioinfocz.github.io/scdrake/dev> for a documentation website of the current development version.

 -   Guides:
     -   Using the Docker image: